Solid angles associated to Minkowski reduced bases: A counter-example in and some discussion

-Lastly, we want to revisit the auxiliary Corollary 3.1, where we could say that the solid angle does not exceed $\frac{1}{2}$ for any basis with non-obtuse pairwise angles.
-One can ask a more direct question: is it always possible to completely embed any such basis into the positive orthant; by embedding we mean simultaneously moving all the basis vectors with an orthogonal transformation.
-Geometric intuition tells us the affirmative, obvious up to at least 3 dimensions.
-Fortunately, the full answer is known, and not very different from the previous situation: Yes if the dimension is less than 5, but No in general.
-The interested reader can look up sizable literature written on this topic, for instance that of \cite{BerMon}.
-It is interesting to see how much of intuition can break down when we progress even further.
+Lastly, we would like to revisit Corollary~\ref{minor}, which says that the solid angle does not exceed $\frac{1}{2^n}$ for any basis with non-obtuse pairwise angles.
+One can ask a more direct question:

+\begin{ques} Is it always possible to completely embed any such basis into the positive orthant of $\R^n$? \end{ques}

+By embedding we mean simultaneously rotating all the basis vectors with an orthogonal transformation.
+Geometric intuition tells us the affirmative, which is obvious up to at least dimension 3.
+Fortunately, the full answer is known: YES, such an embedding exists if $n < 5$, but NO in general.
+The interested reader can find the detailed answer in the sizable literature written on this topic (ref.~\cite{BerMon}).
+It is interesting to see how familiar intuitions can break down when we go up in dimensions.